 N.C.
 Aquariums Join Coalition and State Leaders in Opposition to Atlantic Coast Seismic Blasting

-The North Carolina Aquariums at Fort Fisher, Pine Knoll Shores, Roanoke Island and Jennette's Pier have all joined a coalition of major public aquariums that announced opposition to the federal government’s pending issuance of permits to allow repeated seismic blasting along the East Coast in search of offshore oil and gas.
+PINE KNOLL SHORES, N.C. – The North Carolina Aquariums have joined a coalition of major public aquariums that announced opposition to the federal government’s pending issuance of permits to allow repeated seismic blasting along the East Coast in search of offshore oil and gas.
 Marine scientists are concerned that the prolonged and extreme noise pollution introduced into already highly stressed ocean environments will disturb marine life from tiny plankton to commercially valuable fish stocks and even giant whales.

 “As the nation’s aquariums, it’s our duty to speak up in defense of our oceans.
 Now is not the time to move backwards,” said Vikki Spruill, President & CEO of the New England Aquarium.
 The Boston-based marine conservation organization has joined the National Aquarium in Baltimore, the Mystic Aquarium in Connecticut, the Virginia Aquarium & Marine Science Center, the North Carolina Aquariums and the New York Aquarium with its parent Wildlife Conservation Society (WCS) in opposition to NOAA’s recent affirmation of the sound blasting program from Delaware to Florida.
 Spruill added, “We strongly oppose the administration’s actions along the Atlantic seaboard.
 We stand with the 300 municipalities and 2,000 local officials who have formally opposed offshore drilling and seismic exploration.”